30 Minute Break Rule

 More Points To Consider About the New Break Rule

-How to get an IFTA Sticker?
 Truck drivers cannot take risks due to the new 30 minute break rule.
 Driving while fatigued is, of course, still prohibited by the FMCSA.
 This makes off-duty rest breaks a crucial option for so many CMV drivers.
 Say that a driver gets fatigued and must take a break.
 (This can happen even if the driver has more workday driving time through the new rule.)
 The driver’s supervisor might enforce the driver to continue driving.
 This is more than immoral.
 It is illegal.
 The supervisor could get charged with harassment under FMCSA rule §390.36.
 Sure, the new rules provide flexibility for drivers.
 But they must still take their breaks when needed.
 Check what is IRP ?

 Does the FMCSA Enforce That a 30 Minute Break Is Consecutive?

-Ready for DOT week?
 Yes, the FMCSA wants to ensure that every 30 minute break is consecutive.
 But drivers can use various non-driving statuses.
 Most statuses are either sleeper berth or off-duty.
 A driver can also have “on-duty, not driving” status during a break.
 These statuses can add up to thirty consecutive minutes.
 Here is an example.
 A truck driver can apply 10 minutes for off-duty time.
 Then, that time can get followed by 20 minutes to fill out paperwork.
 Or, to fuel the CMV truck.
 (This applies to on-duty, not driving status.)
 These consecutive minutes fulfill the driver’s 30 minute break.
 The minutes (and duty periods) must function in a consecutive manner.
 What are Driver Qualification Files ?

 Understanding Key Points of the 30 Minute Break Rule

-How to request DOT pin number?
-The basics of the new 30 minute break rule seem simple to most drivers.
+The basics of the new 30-minute rest break rule seem simple to most drivers.
 But there are certain elements that confuse some truckers.
 Let’s go over these elements now so that you can maintain complete FMCSA compliance.
-First off, the 30 minute break rule is mandatory for almost all truck drivers.
+First off, the 30 minute break is required for almost all truck drivers.
 There are still a few minor exceptions that do not apply to most drivers.
-Take short-haul drivers operating within a 150 air mile radius of a starting location.
+Take short-haul and require drivers operating within a 150 air mile radius of a starting location.
 They are exempt.
 Non-CDL drivers operating within that same radius also gain an FMCSA exemption.
 Learn about DOT Compliant Drug and Alcohol Program .

 What if a Trucker Gets Asked To Move the Vehicle During a 30 Minute Break?

-So now you want to know how to pass DOT drug test?
-Each driver has an 8 hour window for driving after an off-duty period.
+Each driver has an 8-hour window for driving after an off-duty period.
 (That off-duty period must last over 30 minutes.)
-Through the old rule, a driver had to take the break by the 8th hour.
+Through the old rule, a driver had to take a break by the 8th hour.
 Otherwise, each driver was in violation of official FMCSA policies.
-But now, you can drive for 8 hours before taking the 30 minute break.
+But now, you can drive for 8 hours before taking the 30-minute break.
 Do you need Texas DOT Number ?